leonardphokane/leonardphokane/README.md

 ---

 ## 🛠️ Setup
-Clone the repository and run locally:
+# Clone the repository

-bash
 git clone https://github.com/leonardphokane/leonard-portfolio.git

+# Navigate into the project folder
 cd leonard-portfolio

+# Open the portfolio in your browser
 open index.html

 --